-Just outside of Boston, Massachusetts, lays a small town with a big history: Salem.
+Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

-Salem was one of the first places in America to be colonised by the English.
-It is instantly recognisable as the home of the infamous Salem Witch Trials that took place between February 1692 and May 1693.
+Salem was one of the first places in America to be colonized by the English.
+It is instantly recognizable as the home of the infamous Salem Witch Trials that took place between February 1692 and May 1693.
 Of the over 200 people accused of practicing witchcraft, multiple died in prison and 20 were executed for their “crimes”.

 So, what were the Salem Witch Trials?
 Why did they happen?
 And what did they do to the suspected witches?

 Here are 7 facts on the Salem Witch Trials.